LogosInitiative/logla/README.md

 Phonology is almost identical to Loglan and Lojban with only a few exceptions.

 First, it has not yet been decided, but two new constants might be added corresponding to the `th` in English `thank` and `this`.
-If not that `f` and `v` will gain these sounds as acceptable pronunciations.
+If not than `f` and `v` will gain these sounds as acceptable pronunciations.

 2. `h` is written as a letter, not as an apostrophe.
 3. `'` is used to mark a stop instead of `.`.

+kq ka  ky kr  ke ki  ko ku

 ## Morphology